About

 Richard Herweynen, Technical Director Water

-Richard has more than 30 years’ experience in dam and hydro power engineering, covering all aspects including investigations, feasibility studies, detailed design, construction liaison, operation and maintenance and risk assessment, for both new and existing projects.
-Richard has worked throughout the Asia-Pacific region on both dam and hydro power projects.
-In recent years, Richard has led the design of three RCC dams within Australia, a number of significant dam upgrades, and the tender design and documentation of a hydropower project in Malaysia.
+Richard has more than 30 years’ experience in national and international dam and hydro power engineering, covering all phases from investigations and feasibility studies, to detailed design and construction support, operation maintenance, risk assessment and upgrades.
+Richard has been the lead designer on a number of major projects, including three RCC dams within Australia, a number of significant dam upgrades, the tender design and documentation of a hydropower project in Malaysia, and a concrete faced rockfill dam project in Nepal.

-Richard was part of the ANCOLD working group for Concrete Gravity Dams, and is the Chairman of the ICOLD Technical Committee on Engineering Activities in the Planning Process for Water Resources Projects.
+Richard is active in the wider profession; he is an associate member of ANCOLD and was part of the ANCOLD working group for Concrete Gravity Dams, and is the chair of the ICOLD Technical Committee on Engineering Activities in the Planning Process for Water Resources Projects.
+He played an active role in developing the young professionals group at both ANCOLD and ICOLD.

-He has published over 30 technical papers predominantly on dam engineering including dam safety, risk assessment, concrete faced rockfill dam design, RCC dam design, and the unique challenges of older style post-tensioned anchors.
+He has published over 30 technical papers predominantly on dam engineering including dam safety, risk assessment, concrete faced rockfill dam design, RCC dam design, the unique challenges of older style post-tensioned anchors, and managing first filling.
 He has also published papers on other interesting issues such as sedimentation caused by landslides, fish passage on dams and the displacement of diesel generation with hydropower.

 Richard graduated from the University of Tasmania in 1989 with first class honours in Civil Engineering.
 He has continued with his studies to achieve a Graduate Diploma in Management (Technology) from Deakin University in 1998, and a Masters in Geotechnical Engineering from the University of NSW in 2014.
 In 1995 he was awarded the IEAust Tasmanian Young Professional Engineer of the Year, and in 2012 was awarded the Tasmanian Professional Engineer of the Year Award.